State-of-the-art molecular profiling analyses has shown that Monsanto’s weedkiller Roundup causes liver damage at doses allowed by regulators.

 • phospholipidosis (disturbed fat metabolism)

-• damage to mitochondria (the centres of respiration in cells)
+• damage to mitochondria (the centers of respiration in cells)

 Transcriptomics analysis can predict organ health or disease status, but does not provide definitive proof of harm.
 It does not give a direct biochemistry measure of the organ studied.
 Alterations in gene function resulting from a test do not always result in physical composition changes that could lead to disease.